bparanj/crystal/computer/os/linux/job-control.md

 - **Question**: Verify with `jobs` if the job was successfully terminated.

-These exercises will help you understand how to start, stop, and manage jobs using job control in Linux.
+These exercises cover how to start, stop, and manage jobs using job control in Linux.